FAIRmat-NFDI/nomad-distro-template/README.md

     docker compose pull
     ```

-5. And run it with docker compose in detached (--detach or -d) mode
+6. And run it with docker compose in detached (--detach or -d) mode

     ```sh
     docker compose up -d
     ```

-6. Optionally you can now test that NOMAD is running with
+7. Optionally you can now test that NOMAD is running with

     ```
     curl localhost/nomad-oasis/alive
     ```

-7. Finally, open [http://localhost/nomad-oasis](http://localhost/nomad-oasis) in your browser to start using your new NOMAD Oasis.
+8. Finally, open [http://localhost/nomad-oasis](http://localhost/nomad-oasis) in your browser to start using your new NOMAD Oasis.

 #### Updating the image
+1. To update the image, just push your changes to GitHub and the workflow will automatically create the new images.

-1. Whenever you update your image you need to shut down NOMAD using
+2. Whenever you update your image you need to shut down NOMAD using

     ```sh
     docker compose down